-On July 18th, 2009, at Georgia Tech I performed “Pump that Pussy”, an excerpt from Bride of Wildenstein – the Musical, in which an aging socialite grows fur and claws to recapture the attention of her philandering game hunter husband.
-After being banished from her townhouse, she stumbles upon a junkyard pumping party (a gathering in which participants inject illegal non-medical grade compounds into their bodies).
-In the song, Pump that Pussy, she encounters a talking cockroach, a pigeon who has just gotten a beak job, and a rat doctor with a caulking gun who encourage her to “pump that pussy face”.
+On July 17th, 2009, at Georgia Tech I performed “Pump that Pussy”, an excerpt from Bride of Wildenstein – the Musical, in which an aging socialite grows fur and claws to recapture her philandering game hunter husband’s attention.

 Bride of Wildenstein – The Musical was written with long time collaborator, P.J.
 MicWhiskers.
-In this iteration, music was composed by Josh Senick and costumes were designed by Rachel Weir with choreography developed with Alice Gottschalk at the Eugene O’Neill Theater Center while I was an emerging artist at the National Puppetry Conference.
+In this iteration, music was composed by Josh Senick and costumes were designed by Rachel Weir.
+Choreography was developed with Alice Gottschalk.

 The performance was part of a late night cabaret hosted by Lucky Yates at the National Puppetry Festival that took place at Georgia Institute of Technology.